jaraco/cssutils/README.txt

 compatibility
 =============
 cssutils is developed on standard Python.
-On Jython 2.5 (from RC4 on) cssutils (from 0.9.6b1) also passes all tests.
+0.9.6 is the first release to pass all tests on Jython 2.5.1 too.

 license
 =======